Spike (gridiron football): Failed spikes

 In the 1998 Rose Bowl, Ryan Leaf spiked the ball and inadvertently ran the clock out on that play.
 In the 2012 Rose Bowl, Russell Wilson also ran the clock out on a spike play.
 In both cases, just before such spike, the clock was stopped with just 2 seconds left (while the sideline chains were being moved for 1st down, the usual procedure when playing under college football rules).
 Wilson's failed spike resulted in the NCAA rule for a three-second minimum for a spike, starting in 2013.

 In 2014, Nick Montana spiked the ball on 4th down near the end of the first half of a game between his Tulane University and UCF, resulting in a turnover on downs; he erroneously believed his team had gained a first down.
 In 2020, Syracuse quarterback Rex Culpepper, against North Carolina State, spiked the ball on fourth down, and with one second left, when the Orange had an opportunity otherwise for one last play.

+On November 3, 2018, Kansas City Chiefs quarterback Patrick Mahomes spiked the ball while the clock was stopped with nine seconds left before halftime.
+He was correctly penalized for intentional grounding, resulting in a ten-second runoff and the referee signaling the end of the half.